-Prior to SGMA, in 2009, SB X7-6 established collaboration between local monitoring parties and DWR in order to develop a state-wide groundwater monitoring network for groundwater elevations.
+Prior to SGMA, in 2009, SB X7-6 (Water Code § 10920 - 10936) established collaboration between local monitoring parties and DWR in order to develop a state-wide groundwater monitoring network for groundwater elevations.
 In response, DWR developed the California Statewide Groundwater Elevation Monitoring (CASGEM) Program to track seasonal and long-term groundwater elevation trends.
 Through this process, local parties have been established as CASGEM Monitoring Entities who collect groundwater elevation measurements and report the data through the CASGEM online data submittal and reporting system.
 CASGEM Program requirements have become more prevalent recently.
-In 2015, Executive Order B-29-15 required high- and medium-priority groundwater basins that were not being monitored under the CASGEM Program to be referred to the SWRCB for possible enforcement action.
-DWR notified the SWRCB that seven groundwater basins, all located in Southern California, were not being monitored in accordance with CASGEM Program guidelines.
-Entities who fail to comply with CASGEM monitoring requirements are not eligible to receive state funding for groundwater projects; therefore, Proposition 1 funding for SGMA activities is contingent upon CASGEM Program compliance.